MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldMusicWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewMusicWC.jpg" class="wordcloud_right" width="50%"/>

-  The music genre contains the common words of "film" again but also contains a lot of understandable genre specific words.
+  The music genre contains the common word "film" again but also contains a lot of understandable genre specific words.
 These words include "music", "band", "concert", and many more.
-It is quite clear that the new and old movies both clearly describe music movies and there does not seem to be a major shift in the description of this type of movie.
+It is quite clear that the new and old movie plots both clearly describe music movies and there does not seem to be a major shift in the description of this type of movie.
 However, it should be mentioned that new movies include more of the general words similar to those seen in adventure.
 This may suggest that new music movies have become more cinematic as opposed to factual.

   <br><br>